 The first biologic that Health Canada approved to treat Crohn's disease was the anti-TNF agent infliximab (Remicade®) in 2001 (2006 for ulcerative colitis).
 Later biologics include anti-TNF agents, adalimumab (Humira®) and golimumab (Simponi® for ulcerative colitis), an alpha-4/beta-7 integrin inhibitor, vedolizumab (Entyvio®), an IL-12/23 inhibitor, ustekinumab (Stelara®), and IL-23 inhibitors, risankizumab (Skyrizi® for Crohn's disease) and mirikizumab (OmvohTM for ulcerative colitis).
 As the patents expire for these medications, their biosimilars come to market.
-So far, there are biosimilars of infliximab (Avsola®, Inflectra®, Ixifi®, OmvyenceTM, Renflexis®), adalimumab (Abrilada®, Amgevita®, Hadlima®, Hadlima®, PushTouch®, Hulio®, Hyrimoz®, Idacio®, SimlandiTM, YuflymaTM), and ustekinumab (brand name pending).
+So far, there are biosimilars of infliximab (Avsola®, Inflectra®, Ixifi®, OmvyenceTM, RemsimaTMSC, Renflexis®), adalimumab (Abrilada®, Amgevita®, Hadlima®, Hadlima® PushTouch®,

+Hulio®, Hyrimoz®, Idacio®, SimlandiTM, YuflymaTM), and ustekinumab (JamtekiTM, Steqeyma® [for Crohn's disease only], WezlanaTM).
 See our website for more information about biosimilars.